jhpyle/docassemble/_docs/helloworld.md

-you try this yourself on a package called `docassemble.helloworld`, you will probably get an error because package names on [PyPI] are unique and the `docassemble.helloworld` package has already been uploaded (by me!).
-However, these instructions will work if you adapt them to a package name of your own invention.
+you try this yourself on a package called `docassemble.helloworld`, you will probably get an error because package names on [PyPI] are unique and the `docassemble.helloworld` package has already been uploaded (namely, by me, when I was creating this tutorial).
+However, these instructions will work if you use a package name of your own invention.

 First, you need to create a username and password on [PyPI].

 The **docassemble** [configuration] on your server will need to be set up to allow publishing to [PyPI].
-To configure this, a user with `admin` [privileges] needs to go to "Configuration" on the menu and add the following to the [configuration]:
+To configure this, log in as a user with `admin` [privileges], go to "Configuration" on the menu, and add the following to the [configuration]:

 {% highlight yaml %}
 pypi: True
 {% endhighlight %}

-If this configuration has been done, you can go to "Profile" from the menu and scroll down to the "PyPI Username" and "PyPI Password" fields.
+If this configuration has been made, you can go to "Profile" from the menu and scroll down to the "PyPI Username" and "PyPI Password" fields.
 Fill in these fields with the username and password you just obtained.